 Presenting music outside of traditional performance spaces.

-In 2016, Mosa launched Celloscape, a collective of cellists in the San Francisco Bay Area dedicated to performing new music.
-The debut concert, held at Bruce Beasley's Sculpture Studio in Oakland, was generously sponsored by Mrs. Laurence Beasley, Jennifer Howard, Marco Rozzano, and Linda Barnett.
+Mosa produced concerts for Celli@Berkeley, a 12-piece cello ensemble, at the Berkeley Art Museum.
+In 2016, she launched Celloscape, a collective of 14 cellists and composers dedicated to premiering new works for the cello.
+The debut concert, held at Bruce Beasley's Sculpture Studio in Oakland, was sponsored by Mrs. Laurence Beasley, Jennifer Howard, Marco Rozzano, and Linda Barnett.

 All project proposals are welcome.
 (E.g., space, light, color, electronics, succulents, silence, sculpture, linen, sound installations, improvisation, contact mics)